fmoo/react-typeahead/README.md

 #### props.filterOption

-Type: `Function`
+Type: `String` or `Function`

 A function to filter the provided `options` based on the current input value.
 For each option, receives `(inputValue, option)`.
 If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

-#### props.getSearchString

-Type: `Function`

-Given an option, it should return a string on which fuzzy search should be applied.
-If the function is not provided `options` is assumed to be a list of strings.
+If provided as a string, it will interpret it as a field name and fuzzy filter on that field of each option object.

-#### props.getDisplayString
+#### props.displayOption

-Type: `Function`
+Type: `String` or `Function`

-Given an option, it should return a string which should be displayed in the suggestions list.
+A function to map an option onto a string for display in the list.
+Must return a string.

-If the function is not provided `options` is assumed to be a list of strings.
+If provided as a string, it will interpret it as a field name and use that field from each option object.

 ---